The best electronic drum set under 1000 dollars is the Alesis Drums Turbo Mesh Kit. It’s compact and affordable.

 The Alesis Drums Nitro Mesh Kit makes for a great runner up.
 It’s not as compact as the Turbo, but it has even more sounds to play with and lesson functions.

-Alesis has done itself proud with these two incredible electronic drum sets.
+Alesis has done itself proud with these two incredible electronic drum kits.